EXPLORE THIS STORY

 Systematic anti-Western framing, no mention of Iranian threats

-Iranian retaliation presented as legitimate without scrutiny
+Iranian retaliation presented as legitimate without examination

-Mediations cited without assessing their viability
+Mediations cited without viability assessment

 Discover how another country covers this same story.